-The board of directors held eight meetings in 2018 and currently has eight members.
-The board of directors had seven members from January 2018 to March 2018, nine members from March 2018 to August 2018 (upon the appointment of Messrs.
-Carlucci and Watkins), and eight members since August 2018 with the death of Jeffrey S. Podell, a former member of the board of directors.
+The board of directors held nine meetings in 2019 and currently has eight members.
 Each director attended at least 75% of the aggregate number of meetings of the board and of each committee on which the director served as a member during such period.
 To ensure free and open discussion and communication among the independent directors of the board, the independent directors meet in executive sessions periodically, with no members of management present.
 The chair of the corporate governance and nominating committee presides at the executive sessions.

 The Company's Corporate Governance Guidelines provide that the board shall be free to choose its chair in any way it deems best for the Company at any time.
 The board believes that it is desirable to have the flexibility to decide whether the roles of Chairman of the Board and Chief Executive Officer should be combined or separate in light of the Company's circumstances from time to time.
 The roles of Chief Executive Officer and Chairman of the Board are presently held by two different directors.
+The

-The Chief Executive Officer is responsible for setting the strategic direction of the Company and the day-to-day leadership and performance of the Company, while the Chairman of the Board provides guidance to the Chief Executive Officer, reviews the agenda for board meetings and presides over meetings of the full board.
+Chief Executive Officer is responsible for setting the strategic direction of the Company and the day-to-day leadership and performance of the Company, while the Chairman of the Board provides guidance to the Chief Executive Officer, reviews the agenda for board meetings and presides over meetings of the full board.